linuxserver/docker-transmission/README.md

 ## Versions

++ **24.11.17:** Clean stop transmission when there are active torrents, fix cron start
 + **25.07.17:** Add rsync package.
 + **27.05.17:** Rebase to alpine linux 3.6.
 + **06.02.17:** Rebase to alpine linux 3.5.